Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 2. Open `CreateSummary.R` with R Studio.
 Set working directory to source file location (session -> set working directory -> to source file location)

-3. Copy the working directory location to the location in the script that specifies the Gnets Folder locations
+3. Copy the working directory path to the portion of the script that specifies the location of the Gnets files

 GnetsFolder <- "~/Desktop/MitoGraph-Contrib-RScripts-1.0/samples/"